consciencex/lhb-ai-game/README.md

 - The Gemini API currently expects the goal image as Base64-encoded JPEG data.
 Client uploads are converted before being sent to the serverless route.
 - Route handlers inherit Vercel's body-size limits (approx. 4 MB).
 Consider resizing very large reference images before upload.
+- Session data is kept in Upstash Redis with a 6-hour TTL.
+Hosts should re-create a room if they plan to keep a game open longer than that.
 - Errors returned by the Gemini API are surfaced to users so they can adjust their descriptions or verify the API key configuration.

 ## Migrating From the Original POC